General Restrictions on Android 6 and higher.

 Google Play Services are required to use OwnTracks.
 There are no plans to remove the dependency.

 In the unlikely case that your broker does not require a username and password, you can disable authentication in the connection preferences.
 Please note that even then, you have to set a device name and username before you can connect as these are also used to construct various other internal things.

 By default a TLS secured communication channel with the broker is assumed.
 Thus you have to ensure that the broker certificate is properly imported on your device.

-In recent Android, a passcode is required once custom TLS certificates are imported.
+In recent Android versions, a passcode is required once custom TLS certificates are imported.
 If you want to circumvent this, you can enable TLS with custom certificates and import that into the private storage location of the app.
 This will circumvent the Android TLS certificate management by using the certificate directly and skipping any other certificates known to the system.

 In HTTP mode the